jkoschma/genexplain-platform/docs/source/Workflows.md

 - Transformed counts
 - Raw counts

-If you start with raw counts you need to select one normalization method in the field *Normalization method to use*.
+If you start with raw counts you need to select one normalization method in the field **Normalization method to use**.
 Please select _none_ if your data values are already normalized.

 You need  to select the biological species of your data in the field **Species** by choosing the required one from the drop-down menu.

 For gene annotation the most recent Ensembl database is used and set as default for the workflow run.
 You can adapt the database version in the field **AnnotationSource** to your needs.

-You can drag and drop your sample annotation file (meta data) ([input example][sample table]) into the field **Sample table** from your data project within the tree area or you may click into the input field (select element) and a new window will be opened, where you can select your sample annotation file (meta data).
+You can drag and drop your sample annotation/meta data file ([input example][sample table]) into the field **Sample table** from your data project within the tree area or you may click into the input field (select element) and a new window will be opened, where you can select your sample annotation/meta data file.

 [sample table]: https://platform.genexplain.com/bioumlweb/#de=data/Examples/User%20Guide/Data/Input%20for%20examples/workflows/Sample_metadata